a recap of my biggest antique market event to date!

 Diane sold her shop in Bethel and started doing pop up markets instead.
 She still had her annual market and moved to a town called Meyerstown.
 That year, the show was called “Witches of Meyerstown”.
 This year, it was further up north in Lebanon, so that’s why it was called “Witches Fly North”.

-Now I’m not a “witchy” kind of person.
-I don’t care for Halloween either.
+Now I don’t care for Halloween very much.
 I don’t do skeletons, bats, goblins, ghoulish things, bloody costumes, horror movies, ghosts and monsters.
 This time of year, I’m all about pumpkins, corn stalks and hay bales.
 As a Christian, I struggle with the decor during this holiday and I wasn’t all that comfortable doing a show with a “witch” theme.
 But this was an incredible opportunity and I didn’t feel right passing it up, so I agreed to come on board.

 Someone actually made a comment on my Facebook page about the witch topic, and I’m so glad she did!
 I wasn’t offended because I totally understood!

 In the end, God knows where your heart is, and I felt it was more important to be respectful of Diane’s event and be a blessing to her rather than a thorn in her side.
-I submitted to her authority, wore the smallest witch hat I could find and kept my Fall decorations harvest-themed.
-Next year, I’ll wear a pumpkin hat and avoid the witch thing altogether.
+I submitted to her authority and wore the smallest witch hat I could find.

 After the market, I was completely exhausted.
 We still had to pack everything up and haul it back home.
 Unfortunately, we had more pieces left over than I had anticipated.

-Furniture didn’t sell very well, which was a bit of a disappointment.
-We put a lot of time and money into this market, and I was hoping sales would have been better.
-Paint sold like gangbusters though, so next year, I’m going to concentrate more on the paint and less on the furniture.
+Furniture didn’t sell very well, which happens at antique markets at times through no fault of yours or the shows.
+It’s just one of those things.
+Paint sold like gangbusters though, so next year, I’m going to concentrate more on the paint and less on the furniture!

-As we were unloading the truck at our house, I had a major emotional breakdown.
+As we were unloading the truck at our house, I had a bit of a breakdown.
 I felt like a complete and total failure.
-Each piece we took off the truck felt like a waste of time and money.
-We put just as much back into our house as we took out of it.
-My emotions were running high and the stress of the entire event came crashing down in one big ugly cry fest.
+Each piece we took off the truck felt like a waste of time and money (even though they weren’t in reality).
+I was too tired to think straight and my emotions were running super high.
+The stress of the entire event came crashing down in one big ugly cry fest.

 I also gave Cindy the opportunity to experience what it’s like doing an antique market, and she felt confident afterwards to sign up for one on her own in Delaware!

 Since the market, I’ve been thinking about Eight Hundred Furniture very differently.
-My focus is now on teaching rather than the “stuff” I paint.
-My knowledge base and skill set are my biggest commodities…not my furniture.
+I want my focus to be on teaching rather than the “stuff” I paint.
+My knowledge base and skill set are my biggest commodities.

 It’s taken me exactly 2 weeks to get this blog post out of my heart and onto the laptop.
 Not only did we need time to organize ourselves after the market, but we needed to get furniture moved back into my rooms at Homestead Studios, do laundry and grocery shop and have time to process.
 I’m only now feeling like I’m “back to normal”.